 Almost all of the calcium in your body is stored in your bones and teeth.
 Bones are living and growing calcified connective tissues that form the major part of your skeleton.
 Calcium is an important part of the “bone mineralization” process, which helps to give your skeleton its structure and strength.

 In bone mineralization, small amounts of calcium are removed from and replaced in the bones.
 If your body doesn’t receive enough calcium through diet or supplementation, your bones become weaker.
 Having low calcium levels puts you at greater risk of breaks and fractures because more calcium is removed from your bones than is replaced, especially if you participate in high-impact sports such as running or gymnastics.

 In addition to protecting our bones, calcium plays an important role in other physical functions, such as muscle contraction, nerve conduction, regulation of enzyme activity, and the formation of cell membranes.
 Maintaining proper amounts of calcium can also help prevent high blood pressure.

 What happens if you don’t get enough calcium?

 When you’re chronically low in calcium, your bones and teeth begin to slowly deteriorate because your body is using its calcium stores to perform other functions, such as muscle contraction and forming new cell membranes.
 Poor blood clotting can also occur as a result.
 Osteoporosis, which literally means “porous bones,” is the condition that is most often associated with inadequate calcium.
 If you have osteoporosis, your bones have begun to weaken.
-Low calcium intake is a problem for post-menopausal women, who are already at a larger risk for developing bone-related disorders.
-In fact, an estimated 10 million Americans, which includes 8 million women and 2 million men, have osteoporosis.
+Low calcium intake is a problem for post-menopausal women, who are already at a higher risk for developing bone-related disorders.
+In fact, an estimated 10 million Americans, which includes eight million women and two million men, have osteoporosis.

 What are some good food sources of calcium?